 A second reason is that everyone produces alcohol naturally within their bodies 24/7.
-And they don’t wait until age 21 to do so.
-Finally, many meds as well as foods contain alcohol.
+And they don’t wait until age 21.
+Thirdly, many meds as well as foods contain alcohol.
 Even bread does.
 So setting the level at 0.02% reduces the chances of unfairly convicting innocent drivers

 The state penalizes a first conviction with a six-month license revocation.
 Also, a $100-$500 fine and/or community service, and/or a treatment program.